 - Non-stick spray

 My go-to seasoning for roasted veggies is always garlic salt.
 I LOVE salt and this is just my favorite!
 Otherwise, everything seasoning or rosemary are great seasonings to pair with broccoli if you’re looking for some other ideas.

 Generally when I roast fresh broccoli, I flip it halfway through.
 But in an even bigger time saving effort, I’ve been roasting frozen broccoli for 25-30 minutes without flipping it at all.
 To my surprise, the tops were still crispy too!

 I actually introduced frozen broccoli to my aunt and uncle this week!
 They had never roasted it before, and thought the crispiness of the crowns were delicious.
-Broccoli is easily one of my favorite roasted vegetables.
-Roasting creates such a better flavor and texture than simply boiling or steaming will do.

 Roasted Frozen Broccoli